lkrsl/Application-of-Outcome-Weights-Framework-for-DML-to-Lalonde-Study/ReadMe.md

 Replication Files for Kreisel (2025)
 ================

-This Github repo contains the data and code necessary to replicate **Kreisel (2025)**: "Application of the Outcome Weights Framework for Double Machine Learning to the Lalonde Study (2025)"
+This Github repository contains the data and code necessary to replicate **Kreisel (2025)**: "Application of the Outcome Weights Framework for Double Machine Learning to the Lalonde Study (2025)"

 **Tutorial**: For a detailed bookdown tutorial, see